decidim/decidim/docs/advanced/fixing_locales.md

 When you create an organization, you choose the available languages for it (through the `/system/` url).
 However, when trying to edit it, the language selector is not available anymore.
 Here is a way to update that locales manually:

-First, be sure that your initializer file has all the locales you want:
+First, make sure that your initializer file has all the locales you want:

 Edit the file `config/initializers/decidim.rb` and be sure to include all the necessary locales: